henryDozie/PickAutoParts/README.md

 - Link products to categories to which they belong
 - Allow buyers to have the capability to add products to their carts
 - Store a complete record of each buyer

+#### Stretch Goals
+- Have a user own several addresses and able to make a choice of which to ship to
+- process payment information